dingo/api/readme.md

 > API versions are always defined using the `v<versionNumber>` syntax.

-Inside our group we can define routes as we normally would.
+Inside our group we can define routes as we normally would:

 	Route::api(['version' => 'v1'], function()
 	{